iluwatar/java-design-patterns/README.md

 * for responsibilities that can be withdrawn
 * when extension by subclassing is impractical.
 Sometimes a large number of independent extensions are possible and would produce an explosion of sublasses to support every combination.
 Or a class definition may be hidden or otherwise unavailable for subclassing

+**Real world examples:**
+* All subclasses of java.io.InputStream, OutputStream, Reader and Writer have a constructor taking an instance of same type.
+* java.util.Collections, the checkedXXX(), synchronizedXXX() and unmodifiableXXX() methods.
+* javax.servlet.http.HttpServletRequestWrapper and HttpServletResponseWrapper

 ## <a name="facade">Facade</a> [&#8593;](#list-of-design-patterns)
 **Intent:** Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.